 Polycystic Ovarian Syndrome, or PCOS, is a hormonal condition that can cause small cysts to form on the ovaries.
 This results from a hormonal imbalance in the body.
 Women with PCOS typically have higher levels of androgens, which are “male” hormones (though women have them too, just in smaller amounts!) that include testosterone, androstenedione, and dehydroepiandrosterone (DHEA), among others.

-Those with PCOS also often experience higher levels of insulin.
+Those with PCOS also often experience higher levels of insulin or insulin resistance.
 Symptoms of PCOS can include:

 - male pattern hair growth

 - difficulty with weight management

 PCOS is a very common condition that’s considered irreversible with permanent potential effects like infertility and diabetes.
 However, with proper diet and lifestyle, you could potentially put PCOS into remission, balance your hormones, and conceive naturally.